Opinion | Yes, Google has a monopoly. What’s wrong with that?

 So to actually increase competition meaningfully, we’d probably have to break the company up, rather than fiddling with side deals.
 But doing so would mean dividing the current number of search results between two or more companies.
 And as a result, everyone’s searches would probably become less accurate and useful than the ones we’re getting now, because no one company would have enough data to refine those searches as well as Google currently does.

-Moreover, such an intervention might threaten some of the other free goodies such as gmail and maps that we get from Google — or will get in the future.
+Moreover, such an intervention might threaten some of the other free goodies such as Gmail and maps that we get from Google — or will get in the future.
 Money from search ads subsidizes development of those projects, and naturally, they also benefit from being tied into the Google ad-sales juggernaut.

 Against those risks, of course, we have to balance the costs of Google’s monopoly to . . . well, to whom?